Death and funeral of Alexandra of Denmark: Processions and funeral

+Lying-in-state and burial

 After the funeral service, the coffin was watched by the Honourable Corps of Gentlemen at Arms and the Yeomen of the Guard, who had also stood vigil at St James' Palace.
-She lay in state at the abbey, where members of the public were allowed to enter and file past on 27 November to pay their respects.
+Alexandra lay in state at the abbey, where members of the public were allowed to enter and file past on 27 November to pay their respects.
 Additional memorial services were held at churches across the country, while theatres and dance halls were closed.
 In Australia, memorial services were also held at St David's Cathedral, Hobart, St Paul's Cathedral, Melbourne, and St John's Cathedral, Brisbane.
 On 28 November, her coffin was taken to Windsor for a private service in the evening, where it was placed together with her late husband's coffin in front of the altar in the Albert Memorial Chapel.
 On 29 November, members of the public visited Windsor to view the floral tributes left out for Alexandra.

-After her husband Edward VII's death, his body had been temporarily interred in the Royal Vault at Windsor under the Albert Memorial Chapel.
-On the instructions of Alexandra in 1919, a monument in the South Aisle was designed and executed by Bertram Mackennal, featuring tomb effigies of the King and Queen in white marble mounted on a black and green marble sarcophagus, where both bodies were interred two years after Alexandra's death on 22 April 1927.
+After Alexandra's husband, Edward VII, had died, his body had been temporarily interred in the Royal Vault at Windsor under the Albert Memorial Chapel.
+On the instructions of Alexandra in 1919, a monument in the South Aisle was designed and executed by Bertram Mackennal, featuring tomb effigies of Edward and Alexandra in white marble mounted on a black and green marble sarcophagus, where both bodies were interred two years after Alexandra's death on 22 April 1927.
 The monument includes a depiction of Edward's favourite dog, Caesar, lying at his feet.

-Her great-granddaughter Princess Elizabeth Alexandra Mary of York (later Queen Elizabeth II), who was born six months after Alexandra's death, was named after her.
+Alexandra's great-granddaughter Princess Elizabeth Alexandra Mary of York (later Queen Elizabeth II), who was born five months after Alexandra's death, was named after her.